2021 BME Summer Schedule of Speakers

 Seminar presentations will be held on Wednesdays from 9:30-10:30AM via Zoom meeting beginning May 12 and ending August 11.

-Three presentations are held each Wednesday unless otherwise noted on the schedule.
-Each talk lasts ~15 min with 5 min after each for questions and comments.
+Two presentations will be held each Wednesday as noted on the schedule.
+Each talk should last 15-20 minutes with 5-10 minutes after each for questions and comments.

 Summer Seminar is a BME69000 seminar course.
-BME PhD students may use a Summer Seminar Series once as one of the four seminar courses required for the program, and BME 5th year master's students may use a Summer Seminar Series as one of the two seminar courses required for that program.
+BME PhD students (admitted prior to Fall 2018) may use a Summer Seminar Series once as one of the four seminar courses required for the program.
+Weldon BME 5th year master's students may use a Summer Seminar Series as one of the two seminar courses required for that program.
 Students may self-register through myPurdue using the CRN for the course found in the Schedule of Classes.
-Registered students must sign in at Summer Seminar no later than 12:35PM and remain in attendance for both presentations.
-Registered students must attend at least 8 sessions (both presentations) in order to receive a satisfactory grade and credit.
+Students should connect to the Zoom meeting by 9:30am and attendance will be counted as long as student remains connected for the entire session.

 More information on BME Summer Seminar Series:

-Further incentive for participants: The Fearnot-Laufman-Greatbatch Award will be awarded to the student who gives the most outstanding presentation of the summer.
-Dr. Neal Fearnot established this award after he donated funds because he felt that a summer seminar was very valuable for students.
-The selection will be determined by evaluations submitted by faculty, students, and staff in attendance at the seminars.
-The prize is $200 (minus taxes), an individual plaque, and the winner's name engraved on a permanent plaque on display in the Martin C. Jischke Hall of Biomedical Engineering.
+The Fearnot-Laufman-Greatbatch Award will be presented to the student who gives the most outstanding presentation of the summer.
+Dr. Neal Fearnot established this award based on his belief and experience that summer seminar is a very valuable opportunity for students.
+The selection is determined by evaluations submitted by faculty, students, and staff in attendance at the seminars.
+The prize is $250 (minus taxes), an individual plaque, and the winner's name engraved on a permanent plaque on display in the Martin C. Jischke Hall of Biomedical Engineering.